 Synthetic composite roofing materials and metal roofing materials are among the most fire resistant building materials.
 Since these type of roofing materials are specifically designed and engineered to withstand extreme fire and heat resistance, they provide homeowners with the protection they expect from a Class A fire rated material.

-CeDUR is a composite synthetic material that provides stand-alone Class A fire resistance.
+CEDUR is a composite synthetic material that provides stand-alone Class A fire resistance.
 In other words, other materials that are marketed as Class A fire rated require a special fire resistant underlayment to be installed underneath the roofing product in order to ensure that the entire roof system is Class A fire rated.
-In comparison, the CeDUR product itself is Class A fire rated without the need for that special fire resistant roofing underlayment.
+In comparison, the CEDUR product itself is Class A fire rated without the need for that special fire resistant roofing underlayment.

-Checkout the video below to see why stand alone Class A fire rated CeDUR composite roofing shakes are the most fire resistant roofing material.
+Checkout the videobelow to see why stand alone Class A fire rated CEDUR composite roofing shakes are the most fire resistant roofing material.